Combinators

 that operate on state modified by other permissions.
 This is especially

-useful if your combinator is called in basePermissions
+useful if your combinator is called in basePermissions since those

 are applied before any of the per-jail permissions are.